Gastropods

 Hooked Slipper-shell

-intertidal to 19m northern Mexico to northern BC size to 25mm
+intertidal to 19m northern Mexico to south Alaska size to 25mm

 This species is found on the outer coast and in transitional waters.
 It is frequently attached to other shells such as Calliostoma, Tegula, Nucella and Lirabuccinum.
 It may also be found on rocks.
 The shell is brown with a brown periostracum.
 The interior is chocolate brown with a white shelf.
 The apex is usually high and hooks forward.
 The hooked apex creates a pit within the shelf in the interior.